Cho Ju-bin

 Cho Ju-bin (born 14 October 1995) is a South Korean criminal who was convicted of blackmail and sexual harassment as part of the "Nth Room" case.
-With username "BAKSA".
+He previously used the username "Baksa".

 Biography

 Born in 1995, Cho studied Information and Communications at Inha Technical College.

 Implication in Nth room case

 In early 2020, the Nth room case garnered national attention in South Korea.
 On March 23, the Seoul Broadcasting System revealed the personal information of the suspect, Cho, after conducting its own investigation.
 The next day, police also confirmed his identity.

 Cho was widely accused of sexual harassment, with some of the victims being minors, including secondary school students.
 It was also reported that he threatened Sohn Suk-hee, a former news anchor.

 In an interview on March 25, Cho seemingly thanked law enforcement for their investigation by saying "Thank you for putting the brakes on the life of a devil that could not be stopped."